pratikgajjar/fambot-go/README.md

 ## ✨ Features

-1. **Karma System** - When a user types `@username++` we increment their karma score
+1. **Karma System** - When a user types `@username++` we increment their karma score with threaded responses
+2. **Cross-Channel Support** - Bot listens and responds in all public channels, not just #people
+3. **Threaded Responses** - All karma and thank you responses appear in message threads for better organization
+4. **Grateful Channel Integration** - Track thank you messages in a dedicated channel with clickable thread links
-2. **Polite Rewards** - When users mention "thank you" to the bot, get a sassy response and karma
+5. **Polite Rewards** - When users mention "thank you", get a sassy response and karma
-3. **Persistent Storage** - Keep track of user's karma scores using SQLite database
+6. **Persistent Storage** - Keep track of user's karma scores using SQLite database
-4. **Leaderboard** - Display the top 10 users with the highest karma scores
+7. **Leaderboard** - Display the top 10 users with the highest karma scores
-5. **Birthday Reminders** - Remember everyone's birthdays and send messages to #people channel
+8. **Birthday Reminders** - Remember everyone's birthdays and send messages to #people channel
-6. **Anniversary Tracking** - Remember work anniversaries and celebrate team milestones
+9. **Anniversary Tracking** - Remember work anniversaries and celebrate team milestones

 ## 🚀 Quick Start